Donald Trump Lashes Out At Barack Obama, Says He’s Involved In ‘Biggest Political Crime’ In US History

 President Donald Trump on Thursday lashed out at former president Barack Obama, accusing him of knowledge of the “biggest political crime in history.”

-In a Facebook post, Trump suggested that the Senate or the House of Representatives needs to call in the 44th president to testify before either body.
+In a Facebook post, Trump suggested the Senate or the House of Representatives needs to call in the 44th president to testify before either body.

 “If I were a Senator or Congressman, the first person I would call to testify about the biggest political crime and scandal in the history of the USA, by FAR, is former President Obama.
 He knew EVERYTHING.
 Do it Lindsey Graham, just do it.
 No more Mr. Nice Guy.
-No more talk!,” he wrote.
+No more talk!” he wrote.

-What crime Trump is calling on the South Carolina Senator, or any of his colleagues in either legislative body, to investigate is unclear, as of this writing.
+What crime Trump is calling on the South Carolina senator — or any of his colleagues in either legislative body — to investigate is unclear, as of this writing.

 As Slate reported, Trump has been mentioning unspecified crimes supposedly committed by Obama for a few days now, sometimes referring to the matter as “Obamagate.”

 Over the previous weekend, Trump tweeted several times about “Obamagate” and “the biggest political crime in history,” without mentioning what that supposed crime could be.
-And when questioned about it by Washington Post reporter Philip Rucker, Trump intimated that there’s no ambiguity about the supposed crime.
+When questioned about it by The Washington Post reporter Philip Rucker, Trump intimated there’s no ambiguity about the supposed crime.

 “You know what the crime is.
 The crime is very obvious to everybody.
 All you have to do is read the newspapers, except yours,” Trump told Rucker.